 Only winter bulls on the property that you want to use next year.
 Any surplus bulls are a hazard and also eat feed that would be better used by productive females.
-Never put bulls out on the road verge to graze.
+Never put bulls or any cattle out on the road verge to graze.

 If you are going to buy calves to sell as dairy weaners in spring, do your homework early to find dairy farmers who will be willing to supply them in late July or August which is early enough to start.
 Buying direct from the farm avoids the risks of disease risks from saleyards and the calves have minimal stress moving from their farm to yours.
 If you pay a little bit above the going rate, the farmer will make sure you get a good deal and will offer good advice and support.